Friday, October 03, 2008

 Vembanad Lake

-(Vembanad Kayal or Vembanad Kol) is the largest lake in Kerala, India.
+(Vembanad Kayal or Vembanad Koil) is the largest lake in Kerala, India.

 It covers an area of 200 km², and bordered by Alappuzha, Kottayam, and Ernakulam districts.
 The lake lies at sea level, and is separated from the Arabian Sea by a narrow barrier island.
 Canals link the lake to coastal lakes to the north and south.
 Several rivers flow into the lake, including the Achenkovil, Manimala, Meenachil, Muvattupuzha, Pamba and Periyar.
 The lake surrounds the islands of Pathiramanal, Perumbalam and Pallippuram.